renehamburger/blinx/README.md

 - BibleGateway limits passage lookups to about 5500 words.
 - Further issues are mentioned in [Issues.doc](docs/Issues.doc).

-Let me know about bugs or improvements that would be useful: [blinx.add.in@gmail.com](mailto:blinx.add.in@gmail.com)
+Let me know about bugs or improvements that would be useful at https://github.com/renehamburger/blinx/issues.

 ### Roadmap
 - For the present Word add-on, there are 2 remaining objectives: